Asymptotics of Nonparametric Estimation under general non-monotone MAR missingness: A Bayesian Approach: Conclusion

 \section{Conclusion}

-In this work, we adapted Bayesian posterior contraction results to the case of general non-monotonic MAR missingness.
-We showed that the Hellinger distance still automatically meets the testing condition when a positivity assumption is added to MAR, providing a version of the result were the testing condition could be removed.
-We then applied this theory to density estimation, giving the seemingly first nonparametric consistency result under this general MAR condition.
-We also implemented the method in \Cref{alg:dpgmm_shared}.
+In this work, we adapted Bayesian posterior contraction results to the case of general non-monotone MAR missingness.
+We showed that the Hellinger distance still automatically meets the testing condition when a positivity assumption is added to MAR, providing a version of the result in which the testing condition could be removed.
+Applications of this theory to density estimation and regression lead to the seemingly first nonparametric consistency results under this general MAR condition.

 We believe that this work has only scratched the surface.
-In particular, Theorem \ref{Thm:GeneralResult} might be much more widely applicable than just for density estimation under i.i.d. data.
+In particular, Theorem \ref{Thm:GeneralResult} might be much more widely applicable.
 Moreover, a natural immediate question is whether a (semiparametric) Bernstein-von-Mises result can be derived.
 Such a result would allow to asymptotically approximate posterior distributions of parameters of interest by multivariate Gaussians and thus allow for principled uncertainty quantification under MAR missing values.
 We intend to study these questions in subsequent work.
-Finally, while the proposed density estimation algorithm works quite well in our simulations, more flexible versions are likely to obtain better results in practice.
-For instance, varying the covariance matrix $\Sigma$ per pattern instead of fixing it over all patterns might improve performance for more complex data sets.
+Finally, while the proposed density estimation algorithm works quite well in our simulations, it is somewhat slow.
+A simpler covariance structure for $\Sigma$, such as constraining it to be diagonal, is likely to substantially increase the speed of calculations.